Collected by Dianne Stewart

 A trip to South Wales would not be complete without visiting Cardiff, the country's capital.
 Our interest was Cardiff Castle.
 Since it's the low season, the castle was not crowded at all.
 We found parking very easy and not far from the castle....

-Ffordd Capel Deunant, Aberdaron, Pwllheli LL53 8BP, UK
+1 Dolfor House Capel Deunant Road, Aberdaron, Pwllheli LL53 8BP, UK

 The new 870-mile Wales Coast Path knits coastal wilds with the northern highlands and the eastern hill country that borders England.
 Here are three standout sections: The 30-mile Llyn Peninsula in northwest Wales (above) drew streams of pilgrims...